babeuh/nix-config/README.md

 - Partition the drive.
   - TODO: make a script to select disk and partition
   ```
-  # This script assumes $DISK is set to your prefered disk
+  # This snippet assumes $DISK is set to your prefered disk
-  DISK=/dev/nvme0n1
+  # Example: DISK=/dev/nvme0n1

   # Set up partition.
 I use a 512MB fat32 partition (EFI) and a main LUKS encrypted partition
   parted $DISK